hughobrien/psu-constitution/README.md

 3. All meeting materials of the PSU meeting shall be considered open to all members of the PSU.
 However, the members of the meeting may vote to hold a specific meeting or an item of a meeting as a closed session.

-4. The regulations for the organisation of PSU meetings shall be outlined in Schedule III (Meeting Regulations) of this constitution.
+4. The regulations for the organisation of PSU meetings shall be outlined in Schedule 3 (Meeting Regulations) of this constitution.

 ## Article 15: Amendments